 Some people think that we don’t need a Christian Party.
 I agree.
 There should be many more.
 Meanwhile we have one in Scotland.

 “There is a Christian Party – thank God for that!”

 Almost all members of parliament have reached their dizzy heights through the help of a political party.

 When they are elected they say that they will represent all their constituents.
 This is a truism.
 They cannot do anything else.
 They are duty-bound to do so.
 What is more relevant is that they are indebted to the party that secured them their job.
 They are dependent upon it to train them, to provide them with an office, staff and supporters on the ground throughout their constituency.

 Parliamentarians represent their party

-Parliamentarians do not really represent you but rather they represent and support their political party and its political programme.
+Parliamentarians do not really represent you in practice, although they say that they do and are meant to, but rather they represent and support their political party and its political programme.
 This is why so many people vote for the party rather than the candidate.